Minimising our impact on the environment is something that we feel very strongly about at St Mary’s.

-St Mary’s first became involved with the Eco Schools programme in September 2006.
+St Mary’s first became involved with the Eco-Schools programme in September 2006.
 Since then, it has gone from strength to strength:

 We won the Bronze Award in February 2007, the Silver Award in June 2007.

-Seven Green Flag Awards, starting in 2008 and awarded every two years, after undergoing a rigorous re-application process.
+Eight Green Flag Awards, starting in 2008 and awarded every two years, after undergoing a rigorous re-application process.
 This makes us the only senior school in Essex to have this number of awards!

 Over the years, St Mary’s has won a great many local and national awards in recognition of their sustainability.
-We have also hosted and sponsored Eco Schools training for local schools, presented at Colchester Borough Council’s Building Resilient Communities and Essex University’s Hot Debate on Climate Change.
+We have also hosted and sponsored Eco Schools training for local schools, presented at Colchester City Council’s Building Resilient Communities and Essex University’s Hot Debate on Climate Change.
 The Eco Schools Co-ordinator, Mrs Wilding, was also awarded Eco School Co-ordinator of the Year Award at a ceremony at the Etihad Stadium in Manchester in 2019 in recognition of her commitment to sustainability in the school and wider community.